 In early 1900 prospecting was rampant in the Santa Ritas.
 Over a dozen mines were operating in Madera Canyon.
 One was operated by a colorful character who had been a gun for hire and served as a Marshal in Dodge City, Tombstone, and other Western towns.
 He built a home in Madera Canyon and was later elected sheriff of Pima County.
 His wife became the County Superintendant of Schools.

 In 1905 Madera Canyon and the Santa Rita Mountains became a part of the new National Forest System.
 In 1911 another Tucson businessman formed a group of backers who built a number of cabins in the Canyon on land leased from the Forest Service.
 Over the next few years, the roads were improved, automobiles came into use and Madera Canyon became a popular summer destination.
 In 1922, the Santa Rita Trails Resort was built.
 The original lodge burned, but in 1929 it was rebuilt as a year-round resort with cottages, cabins, restaurant, general store, gas station and post office.
 In the 1930s, Madera Canyon was home to a Civilian Conservation Corps camp.
 Many of the rock walls they built still exist.

 The Forest Service continued to develop utilities and improve roads, but eventually the impact of people in the Canyon led to erosion, sewage, and water supply problems.
 It was decided that the houses on leased land must be removed.
 Over 50 cabins were torn down between 1984 and 1991.
 The few homes left in Madera Canyon are on private land.
 Madera Canyon continues to hosts visitors from nearby communities and from around the world who come to hike, bike, walk, picnic, camp, view the amazing variety of plants and wildlife, or just to experience the joy of nature.

-Learn more about the canyon history in “A History Of Madera Canyon,” published by FoMC, is available on Amazon and in the Canyon at the Santa Rita Lodge Gift Shop.
+Learn more about the canyon history in “A History Of Madera Canyon,” published by FoMC and available on Amazon and in Madera Canyon at the Santa Rita Lodge Gift Shop.